grygy/pv217-microservices-materials/06/README.md

 - **Consistency** - Containers ensure that the software runs in the same environment, regardless of where it is deployed.
 - **Isolation** - Containers are isolated from each other and the host system.
 - **Scalability** - Containers can be easily scaled up or down.
+- **Security** - Containers provide a level of security by isolating the application from the host system.

 ### Docker